pubs/pubs/readme.md

 The second starts with a bang: `!`, and is treated as a shell command.

+## Autocompletion

+For autocompletion to work, you need the [argcomplete](https://argcomplete.readthedocs.io) python package.

+For bash completion, just activate it globally with the command `activate-global-python-argcomplete`, or `activate-global-python-argcomplete --user`, that will copy `python-argcomplete.sh` to `/etc/bash_completion.d/` or `~/.bash_completion.d/`.
+You need to make sure that the file is evaluated on bash start.
+For more information or other shells please report to [argcomplete's documentation](https://argcomplete.readthedocs.io).

 ## Need more help ?

 You can access the self-documented configuration by using `pubs conf`, and all the commands's help is available with the `--help` option.
 Did not find an answer to your question?
 Drop us an issue.
 We may not answer right away (science comes first!) but we'll eventually look into it.